 Note: In the above solution income of 73,000 is presumed to be computed income under the head house property.
-Student can also presume such amount as rent received (as the amount is deposited in bank account) and standard deduction u/s 24(a) @ 30% shall be allowed from 73,000 and taxable amount shall be 51,100.
+Student can also presume such amount as rent received (as the amount is deposited in

-MAY - 2019 Marks 4

-Question 2(a) Marks 4

-Mr. Bachhan has provided the following details of his income for the year ended 31-3-2024. ₹

-Particulars ₹

-(1) Short term capital gains on sale of shares in Indian company received in Japan.
-85,000

-(2) Rent from property in Bangladesh deposited in a bank at Dhaka, later on remitted to India through approved banking channels.
-96,000

-Compute his total income for the Assessment Year 2024-25 in case of he is: 96,000

-(i) Resident and ordinarily resident;
+MAY - 2019 Question 2(a) Marks 4 Mr. Bachhan has provided the following details of his income for the year ended 31-3-2024.
+Particulars ₹ (1) Short term capital gains on sale of shares in Indian company received in Japan.
+85,000 (2) Rent from property in Bangladesh deposited in a bank at Dhaka, later on remitted to India through approved banking channels.
+96,000 Compute his total income for the Assessment Year 2024-25 in case of he is: (i) Resident and ordinarily resident;

-- Resident but not ordinarily resident; or (ii) - Non-resident (iii)
+- (ii) Resident but not ordinarily resident; or - (iii) Non-resident